longzhoufeng/minigui-vue/minigui-demo/docs/upload/demo/picture-card.md

 </script>
 <style>
-/* you can make up upload button and sample style by using stylesheets */ .ant-upload-select-picture-card i {
+/* you can make up upload button and sample style by using stylesheets */ .minigui-upload-select-picture-card i {
   font-size: 32px;
   color: #999;
 }

-.ant-upload-select-picture-card .ant-upload-text {
+.minigui-upload-select-picture-card .minigui-upload-text {
   margin-top: 8px;
   color: #666;
 }